Internal medicine

 HPV Vaccine

-Type Target Population Cost
+Type Target Audience Cost

-Catch-up vaccination Females born between April 2, 1997, and April 1, 2009 (until end of FY2025) Publicly funded (within deadline)
+Catch-up Vaccination Women born between April 1997 and March 2009 (until the end of fiscal year 2025) Publicly funded (within the deadline)

-HPV vaccination for men
+HPV Vaccination for Men

-• High rubella antibody negative rate among adult men (born between April 2, 1962, and April 1, 1979)
+• High rubella antibody negativity rate in adult males (born between fiscal years 1962 and 1978)

 • Insufficient rubella antibodies in pregnant women can affect the fetus